-Algebra - only do the circled problems - The restare
+Part 5: Algebra - only do the circled problems - the rest are extra practice

 Solve the following (almost all of these are extremely easy - it is important for you to work independently).
 Units on the numbers are included because they are essential to the concepts, however they do not have any effect on the actual numbers you are putting into the equations.
 In other words, the units do not change how you do the algebra.
 Show every step for every problem, including writing the original equation, all algebraic manipulations, and substitution!
 You should practice doing all algebra before substituting numbers in for variables.